 The students that fail at the end of the quartet will have to pass a final exam at the end of the academic year (June, July).
-Said proof will have a value of 45% of the final mark and will replace the results of the short tests.
+Said proof will replace the results of the final tests.
 A minimum of 30% of the total value of the exam will be required to pass the course.
 The qualifications of the handouts and the project report are non-recoverable.
 In case the minima established in each part is not reached, the qualification will be FAILED.
 Once the minima is passed a global mark equal or higher than 5.0 (on the basis of 10) will be required to pass the course.